 A Note on the Visa Application Form

 The entrance of the Chinese Embassy is guarded by guards and sometimes police officers.
 If you need only an application form, ask the guard and he will give it to you.

-The form we downloaded from the official website in July 2018, two days prior to our application, turned out to be old and no longer valid.
+We downloaded the visa application form from the official website in July 2018, two days prior to our application, turned out to be old and no longer valid.
 However, the website does tell you what else you need to bring in terms of passport photo, copies, etc, so do check the website out and then get a new application form from the guards.

 Part 2 – The China Visa Application